Therapeutic Diets in the Coleman Medical Model

 - Simplicity – Not putting extra items on the table like arrangements or decor that will distract or confuse the person.
 We use only the utensils needed for the meal.
 Plus, too many food items served at once may be overwhelming.
 We can simplify our servings to avoid confusion.

-- Color Conscious – People with dementia might find it difficult to distinguish food from the plate or the plate from the table, so we use white plates or bowls with a contrasting color placemat or tablecloth.
+- Color Conscious – People with Dementia might find it difficult to distinguish food from the plate or the plate from the table, so we use white plates or bowls with a contrasting color placemat or tablecloth.
 We will avoid using patterned plates and glasses.

-- Allow Time to Eat – Our individual plans will take into account those who need to be reminded to chew and swallow deliberately.
+- Allow Time to Eat – Our individual care plans will take into account those who need to be reminded to chew and swallow deliberately.

 These and many other considerations unique to your loved one and all of our adult day participants will be part of their individualized care plan.
 We know our guests – and their dietary and mealtime needs will be recognized and addressed by Coleman Adult Day Services.

 Visit.
 Ask questions.
 Every guest is different and we are ready to discuss your loved one’s specific needs so we can accommodate them.
 That’s what makes Coleman different.